-Here is a quick video which shows you how flexible this system is and how easily you can reorganize your shop!
+Here is a quick video which shows you how flexible this french cleat system is and how easily you can reorganize your shop!

 The heart of the french cleat system is a series of wooden strips with a 45 degree angle cut on one side.
 The easiest way to get a lot of strips is to use a sheet of 4×8 plywood and rip it down into several strips.
-Start by cutting a sheet into a more manageable size to handle on the tablesaw.
+Start making the french cleats by cutting a sheet into a more manageable size to handle on the tablesaw.

 Then cut a series of 3″ wide 4′ long strips.
 The number you’ll need will depend upon how much wall you are trying to cover and how far apart you want your cleats.
 Do some planning here to see what fits your needs.
 And remember, you’ll need strips to mount to the back of your racks and cabinets so you need to factor in for that as well.

-Bevel your tablesaw blade to 45 degrees and cut a bevel along one of the sides of each strip.
+The interlocking feature of the french cleat is from two mating 45 degree bevels.
+Set the bevel on your tablesaw blade to 45 degrees and cut a bevel along one of the sides of each strip for the french cleats.

-I decided to go with a 10″ gap between each cleat.
-This would allow me to span 30″ with 3 cleats and support a 30″ cabinet that was the biggest piece I was hanging.
+I decided to go with a 10″ gap between each french cleat.
+This would allow me to span 30″ with 3 cleats and support a 30″ cabinet that was the biggest piece I was hanging on the french cleats.

-Again do some planning and figure out the height you want the cleats to be so the cabinets and tools will be at the right height for you.
-Then use a 4′ level and some 3″ wood screws and attach the cleats into at least 3 studs.
+Do some planning and figure out the height you want the french cleats to be so the cabinets and tools will be at the right height for you.
+Then use a 4′ level and some 3″ wood screws and attach the french cleats into at least 3 studs.

 I used the blue tape to mark where the studs were as well as mark the level line I struck with the 4′ level.

-The bevel of the cleats should be facing up and sloping down towards the wall.
+The bevel of the french cleats should be facing up and sloping down towards the wall.
+This is the key to the french cleat tool storage system and give it the strength.
 It wouldn’t work very well mounted the other way 🙂

-For bigger projects I use 2 screws on each side and attach them into the sides.
+For bigger projects I use 2 screws on each side of the french cleat and attach them into the sides.
 I use 1-5/8″ or 2″ screws to make sure it holds well.